-We answer the most common questions about the OpenSanctions project, the dataset it produces and our content policies.
+We answer the most common questions about OpenSanctions, the dataset we produce and our content policies.

 OpenSanctions brings together sanctions lists, lists of politically exposed persons (PEPs), and parties excluded from government contracts in different countries.
 This data is otherwise difficult to query because it is published in a multitude of semi-structured formats across dozens of government websites.
 OpenSanctions collects the data and converts it into a well-defined and expressive format for easy use and integration into third-party systems.

 No, we are just bad at naming things.
-The project includes sanctions lists, lists of politicians, ban lists used in government procurement, lists of known terrorists and other data sources relevant to journalistic research and due diligence.
+We combine sanctions lists, lists of politicians, ban lists used in government procurement, lists of known terrorists and other data sources relevant to journalistic research and due diligence.
 See our inclusion criteria for details.

-OpenSanctions is a resource for journalists and civil society who need to perform due diligence-style tasks (e.g. searching for persons of interest in a leak or open dataset), and for companies in the fintech/regtech space that need to perform basic know-your-customer checks.
+OpenSanctions is both a resource for journalists and civil society who want to perform due diligence-style tasks (e.g. searching for persons of interest in a leak or open dataset), and for companies in the fintech/regtech space that need to perform sanctions screening and AML checks.

-OpenSanctions is an open project, anyone is invited to use the datasets, the code base used to generate it, or to contribute additional information.
+OpenSanctions is an open project, anyone is invited to work with the datasets, the code base used to generate it, or to contribute additional information.

 Our preferred sources are official datasets published by governments and other authorities all over the world; including commonly used sanctions and ban lists.
 Much of the data related to politically exposed persons is collected via Wikidata.
 In the future, we hope to also include information from media reporting, and relevant litigation.

 If you provide another API that uses the OpenSanctions data, we’d love to hear about it and link to it from this site.
 Please take note of the commercial licensing rules if you do so.

 Yes, we’re open to contributions.
 We're particularly keen to add sources that include information from criminal cases, and family and associates of politically exposed persons.
 Please write a GitHub issue or join our team Slack in order to get started.